hunvreus/flask-basics/README.md

     ```
     pip install -r requirements.txt
     ```
-4. Create the tables (this will create an `app.db` SQLite file):
+4. Initiate your database migrations and create the tables:
     ```
+    flask db migrate # This will create a "migrations/" folder
-    flask db upgrade
+    flask db upgrade # This may create an "app.db" file
     ```
 5. Create your local environment configuration file:
     ```